djsperka/cclab-matlab-tools/dio-ni-win.md

 ## CCLab NI Reward system

-We initially set up the PTB machine using the NI ZZZZ card.
+We initially set up the PTB machine using the **NI PCIe-6351** card.
 We chose to use Matlab daq toolbox, which is only supported on Windows.

 These functions allow you to use the NiDAQ card to control the reward system, and also to generate TTL signals for synchronization.

-These functions assume you have a NIZZZZZZ card.
+The configuration in *cclabInitDIO* assume you have a  **NI PCIe-6351** card, and that NI drivers present it as "Dev2".
 This is easily modified, provided matlab's DAQToolbox supports it (see cclabInitDIO.m).
 You can also use these functions without any DIO card - see cclabInitDIO() below.

 Typical usage looks like this: